 Baker County Justice Court District

-.
+An FED (Forcible Entry and Detainer) is a court action by a landlord against a tenant to remove the tenant from the rented dwelling (house, apartment, mobile home, mobile home space, or floating home).
+The FED action is for possession of the property only.
 In Oregon, all evictions from residential dwellings must go through the court.
 A favorable judgment for the landlord, plaintiff, will result in restitution of the premises by a specified date, as well as court costs.
 The court will not give the landlord a judgment for monies owed.
 A landlord must file a separate small claims action to be awarded a judgment to collect delinquent rent, damages or to process other non-possession claims.

-, the landlord must serve proper notice.
+Prior to seeking help from the Court, the landlord must serve proper notice.
 If the tenant is required by the landlord to do something (ie: pay rent) or to quit doing something (ie: loud music), the landlord cannot obtain help from the Court unless the tenant does not comply with the notice.
 In the case of failure to pay rent, the rent must be seven (7) or more days past due before a complaint can be filed with the Court.
 If the landlord accepts a partial rent payment, the original notice may no longer be effective.